hieudtrung/example-rebase/README.md

 Merge conflict resolved with commit 16 on local "main"

 Remove redundant lines.
-Update README now.
+Update README of `main` from the remote branch on Github.